FAQs

 We love working with authors – one of the nicest things about the publishing world – and feel proud to be part of the republic of letters.

-I am the commissioning editor in a book publishing company.
-How can I benefit from working with you?
+I am the commissioning editor at a book publisher.
+What do I get from working with you?

 How do you charge?

-Our prices divide into two parts, to match your existing structures.
+Our prices divide into two parts, to match your existing structures (if you are a publishing company, that is).
 I will quote on direct costs – the ones that usually appear in the production estimate and are out-of-house – to beat your existing suppliers of similar quality.
 Actually this is rather unfair, because our quality will always be better, so let us just say I will price to the market rate.

 When we project manage or ‘package’ we are substituting for in-house time.
 As a rule of thumb guide, per book we will charge to beat substantially the cost of